Vikx001/Movie_ticket_booking/documentation-branch/Readme.md

    - When a set of features is ready, merge development into master.
    - Deploy the stable code to the production environment.

-5. **Release (Optional):**
+5. **Tags:**
-   - Create a release branch if needed for additional testing.
+   - Create tags for versioning and marking releases.
-   - Only bug fixes are allowed in the release branch.
+   - Tags represent stable points in the codebase.

 6. **Hotfix (Optional):**
    - Create a hotfix branch from master to fix critical issues.
    - Merge the hotfix into both master and development.